How do researchers develop models to estimate the spread and severity of disease? What are the benefits and limitations of modeling?

 Case fatality rate

 Another important parameter is the case fatality rate for an outbreak.
 This is the proportion of infected people who die from the disease.
-COVID-19 currently has an overall case fatality rate between 0.25% and 3.5%.
 The case fatality rate for different demographics can vary.
-For example, the case fatality rate for the elderly is higher than the rate for younger people.
+For example, in the case of COVID-19, the case fatality rate for the elderly is higher than the rate for younger people.

 Models require researchers to make assumptions about the conditions of the outbreak based on the current data available, such as:

 the time that passes between when a person is infected and when they can pass it to others

 how many people an infected person interacts with

 the rates at which people of different ages transmit the virus

 the number of people who are immune to the disease